genexliu/ember-cli-fast-table/README.md

 # ember-cli-fast-table
-Speed up table display by wrapping up array elements into objects to prevent ember from tearing down existing views.
+Speed up table rendering by wrapping up array elements into objects to prevent Ember from tearing down existing views.

 ## todo:
 Add comment and usage.